 - 1. Tenants have individual apartment units; - 2.
-Tenants hold leases;

-- 3. The length of stay is not limited and is determined by the individual or family tenant as long as the tenant is in lease compliance; - 4.
+Tenants hold leases; - 3.
+The length of stay is not limited and is determined by the individual or family tenant as long as the tenant is in lease compliance; - 4.
 The tenant's use of services or programs is not a condition of tenancy; - 5.
 The tenant has access to a flexible array of comprehensive services, which may include medical and wellness, mental health, substance abuse management and recovery, vocational and employment, money management, coordinated support (case management), life skills, household establishment and tenant advocacy; - 6.
-There is a working partnership that includes ongoing communication between the supportive services provider, property owner, and property management entity; and - 7.
+There is a working partnership that includes general ongoing communication between the supportive services provider, property owner, and property management entity, and the consent of the resident for any specific communication between the parties; and - 7.
 Permanent Supportive Housing additionally has the following elements: - a.
-Affordability Units set aside for Supportive Housing should be affordable to households with incomes less than 25% either through a project-based rental subsidy or some other mechanism.
+Affordability Units set aside for Supportive Housing should be affordable to households with incomes less than 30% either through a project-based rental subsidy or some other mechanism.
 It is anticipated that such household would pay no more than 30% of the current Supplemental Security Income (SSI) benefits it may receive.
 See the fact sheet at the Social Security Administration for more information and for the current SSI rates for underwriting purposes. - b.
-Services -The developer must demonstrate a clear plan to provide services to individuals and families in Supportive Housing.
-Elements of this plan are included herein but should include, at a minimum, an executed contract with a Qualified Service Provider, a clear description of the services to be provided and a budget for those services as well as documentation of adequate funding for the provision of services. - c.
-Tenant Selection Applicants for funding should include a tenant selection plan that describes how applicants will be identified and assisted in renting the Supportive Housing units utilizing the CAN, DCF or DDS referral as appropriate. - d.
+Services Plan -The developer must demonstrate a clear plan to provide services to individuals and families in Supportive Housing.
+Elements of this plan are included herein but should include, at a minimum, an executed contract with a Qualified Service Provider or an IACSH Recognized Service Provider, a clear description of the services to be provided and a budget for those services as well as documentation of adequate funding for the provision of services. - c.
+Tenant Selection Plan Applicants for funding should include a tenant selection plan that describes how applicants will be identified and assisted in renting the Supportive Housing units utilizing the CAN, DCF or DDS referral as appropriate. - d.
 Integration Most projects should include both individuals and families with special needs and individuals and families without such needs.